 - 2 tsp salt

-Once the dough is done with its second rise, sprinkle with flour and slice the top in several places.
-Slide the parchment with the dough onto the preheated, upside down, baking sheet and pour 1 cup of water into the bottom baking sheet.
+Once the dough is done with its second rise, sprinkle with flour and slice the top in several places then place in oven.
+Pour 1 cup of water into the bottom baking sheet.
 This will create steam and allow the bread to get a nice crust.

-Bake the bread for 20-25 minutes.
+Bake the bread for 25-30 minutes.
 It should sound hollow and have an internal temperature of 190°F when it’s done.
-Let the bread cool completely before slicing into it or else it will seem undercooked.
+Try to let the bread cool completely before slicing into it or else it can seem undercooked.

-Store baked bread in a ziploc bag or another air tight container for several days.
+- Store baked bread in a ziploc bag or another airtight container for several days.
 This bread is best when eaten within a few days of baking it.
-You can keep the dough in the fridge for up to a week and then bake it!
+You can keep extra unbaked dough in the fridge for up to a week and then bake it!